railcar

 • Runtime metaprogramming -- eval, method_missing, dynamic send cannot be transpiled

 The filter architecture is designed so each of these can be added incrementally.
-See ARCHITECTURE.md for how to contribute.
+See ARCHITECTURE.md for the design direction.

 Relationship to ruby2js